-PSO1 Knowledge and hands on competence in developing, Testing, Operation and Maintenance of Electrical & Electronics systems.
+PSO1 The program must demonstrate knowledge and hands on competence in developing, Testing, Operation and Maintenance of Electrical & Electronics systems.

-PSO2 Knowledge and hands on competence in Modern Engineering tools to engage in life-long learning and to successfully adapt in multi disciplinary environments.
+PSO2 The program must demonstrate knowledge and hands on competence in Modern Engineering tools to engage in life-long learning and to successfully adapt in multi disciplinary environments.

-PSO3 Knowledge in Project Management techniques, environmental issues and Green technologies.
+PSO3 The program must demonstrate knowledge in Project Management techniques, environmental issues and Green technologies.